karloygard/xcomfortd/README.md

     "xcomfort/+/set/dimmer" (accepts values from 0-100)
     "xcomfort/+/set/switch" (accepts true or false)
+    "xcomfort/+/set/shutter" (accepts down, up or stop)
+    "xcomfort/+/set/requeststatus" (value is ignored)

 and publishes on the topics:

     "xcomfort/[datapoint number]/get/dimmer" (value from 0-100)
     "xcomfort/[datapoint number]/get/switch" (true or false)
+    "xcomfort/[datapoint number]/get/shutter" (up, down or stop)

 Sending `true` to topic `xcomfort/1/set/switch` will send a message to datapoint 1 to turn on.
 This will work for both switches and dimmers.
 Sending the value `50` to `xcomfort/1/set/dimmer` will send a message to datapoint 1 to set 50% dimming.
 This will work only for dimmers.

-Likewise, `xcomfort/1/get/dimmer` and `xcomfort/1/get/switch`
+Likewise, `xcomfort/1/get/dimmer` and `xcomfort/1/get/switch` will be
-will be set to the value reported by the dimmer/switch, if and when datapoint 1 reports changes.
-Status reports are not routed in the xComfort network, so if your CI stick is not able to reach all devices, these status messages will be lost.
+set to the value reported by the dimmer/switch, if and when datapoint 1 reports changes.
+Subscribe to the topic that's relevant for the device that's actually associated with the datapoint.
+Status reports are not routed in the xComfort network, so if your CI stick is not able to hear all devices, these status messages will be lost.

+By sending any message to the topic "xcomfort/1/set/requeststatus", the application will ask datapoint 1 to report its status.

 _WARNING: The firmware "RF V2.08 - USB V2.05" is buggy and will read
 status reports from dimmers incorrectly as always off.
 This is